flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.isbn()` - requires the field's to be a valid ISBN.
 - `FormBuilderValidators.uuid()` - requires the field's to be a valid uuid.
 - `FormBuilderValidators.colorCode()` - requires the field's value to be a valid color code.
 - `FormBuilderValidators.base64()` - requires the field's to be a valid base64 string.
 - `FormBuilderValidators.json()` - requires the field's to be a valid json string.
 - `FormBuilderValidators.password()` - requires the field's to be a valid password that matched required conditions.

-- `FormBuilderValidators.latitude()` - requires the field's to be a valid latitude.
-- `FormBuilderValidators.longitude()` - requires the field's to be a valid longitude.
+- `FormBuilderValidators.zipCode()` - requires the field's to be a valid zip code.

 ## Extension methods used for chaining validators